Duration: 4 hours

 Location: Our wine tour meets on the corner of De La Guerra Plaza, behind City Hall, 1/2 block off State St.

-Once purchased via our website, tickets can be refunded or rescheduled as long as it is done and confirmed BEFORE the start of your tour.
+Once purchased directly from our website, tickets can be refunded or rescheduled as long as it is done and confirmed BEFORE the start of your tour.
 No one under the age of 21 is permitted on this tour.
 See our Return Policy below for full details.

 Suitable for ages 21 and older